The Vicious Cycle Big Pharma Doesn’t Want You To Know About (Hint: It’s Made Worse By Popular Osteoporosis Drugs)

 Healthy, Functioning Kidneys Are Absolutely Crucial For pH Balancing

-Savers know that the kidneys play a vital role in keeping your pH balance; I explain this in the Save Our Bones Program.
+Savers know that the kidneys play a vital role in keeping your pH balance; I explain this in the Osteoporosis Reversal Program.
 As the body’s filtration system, the kidneys remove toxins we inevitably take into our bodies via the environment, the air we breathe, and the food we eat.

 The kidneys also filter out excess acid from the blood (or more specifically, plasma) and reabsorb alkalizing bicarbonate from the urine.
 So an acid-forming diet makes the kidneys work even harder.